torbiak/torbiak.github.io-hugo/content/post/same_colors_in_terminal_and_vim/index.md

 ![diff example](/post/same_colors_in_terminal_and_vim/diff.png)

 One downside to using terminal colors is that themes on the opposite side of the light/dark spectrum probably won't work well .
-My terminal colors don't work well with light colorschemes, so if did want to use a light theme I'd either use 8 or 24-bit color or choose a light set of terminal colors.
+My terminal colors don't work well with light colorschemes, so if I did want to use a light theme I'd either use 8 or 24-bit color or choose a light set of terminal colors.

 ## Vim's cterm-colors